Faith Defined

 Because we are in rebellion against His authority.

 Here is another fundamental truism: a true test of submission only occurs when there is a difference of opinion.
-Anyone can submit when he/she agrees with the boss — submission is a proven fact whenever the person disagreeing with the boss does what the boss wants anyway — with a good attitude and heart.
+Anyone can submit when he/she agrees with the boss — submission is a proven fact whenever the person disagreeing with the boss does what the boss wants anyway — with a good attitude and humble heart.
 So true submission to God is evidenced in our lives whenever we want to do one thing, God wants us to do another, and God wins!

 And lest anyone think I am espousing the false doctrine that God’s willingness to answer our prayers is based upon our own performance, please be disabused of that notion right this second!
 This is not about our attempts to achieve perfection by our own dead religious works, but about an attitude and lifestyle of submission to the revealed will of God for our lives.